Category Archives: MTA Tour Bus Accident

 Posted on December 23, 2020 by

 The Metropolitan Transportation Authority (MTA) operates the largest municipal bus fleet in the U.S., with approximately 5,725 buses serving over 200 local and 30 express routes across all five boroughs.
-While this public bus system is a vital resource for New Yorkers, it is not immune to accidents that cause serious injuries to passengers, pedestrians, and drivers.
+While this public transportation system is a vital resource for New Yorkers, it is not immune to accidents that cause serious injuries to passengers, pedestrians, and drivers.

 Common Causes of MTA Bus Accidents